railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_OpenERP.rst

 * Automatic assignment of meta-information comes directly from information contained in your Open ERP login registration,

-* Document workflow which automatically follow Open ERP's documentation process provide complete synchronization between the systems,
+* Document workflow which automatically follow OpenERP's documentation process provide complete synchronization between the systems,

-* Document classification is determined by Open ERP itself so that the structure that is created is always synchronized between the systems,
+* Document classification is determined by OpenERP itself so that the structure that is created is always synchronized between the systems,

-* Automatic indexation and classification of all documents produced by Open ERP for maximum efficiency.
+* Automatic indexation and classification of all documents produced by OpenERP for maximum efficiency.

 Getting Started